Introducing digital NSW parks passes

 - Like your NSW car registration or motorway toll pass, your annual pass will be linked to your vehicle number plate and recognised in our system.
 No more stickers on your windscreen.

-- Your current annual pass stickers will still be valid until their expiry date, so you'll need to leave them on your vehicle.
+- Your current annual pass stickers are still valid until their expiry date, so you'll need to leave them on your vehicle.
 When you renew you'll no longer be sent a physical pass to display.

 - You'll be able to renew or manage your annual pass online.